-The two proprietary OTSPolicy values Orbix extends the set of OTSPolicies with two proprietary values to support automatically created transactions and optimizations.
-The values and their meanings are: AUTOMATIC This policy is used when the target object always expects to be invoked within the context of a transaction.
-If there is no transaction a transaction is created for the duration of the invocation.
-This policy guarantees that the target object is always invoked within a transaction.
-See "Automatic Transactions" on page 52below.
-SERVER_SIDE This policy is used in conjunction with just-in-time transaction creation to optimize the number of network messages in special cases.
-See "Just-In-Time Transaction Creation" on page 53 below.
-Automatic Transactions useful for implement transactions.
-A usefu of a transaction and c cy (see "Use of the ADAPTS OTSPolicy" on page 50) is ing servants that can be invoked both with and without l pattern to use is for the servant to check for the existence reate one for the duration of the invocation if there is none.
-Policy provides this functionality without having to code it ementation.
+The ADAPTS OTSPolicy (see "Use of the ADAPTS OTSPolicy" on page 36) is useful for implementing servants that can be invoked both with and without transactions.
+A useful pattern to use is for the servant to check for the existence of a transaction and create one for the duration of the invocation if there is none.
+The AUTOMATIC OTSPolicy provides this functionality without having to code it into the servant implementation.
 From the target object's point of view the AUTOMATIC OTSPolicy is the same as REQUIRES since the target object is always invoked in the context of a transaction.
 However, from the clients point of view, the AUTOMATIC policy is the same as ADAPTS since the client can choose whether to invoke on the object within a transaction or not.
-In fact, object references created in a POA with the AUTOMATIC OTSPolicy contain the ADAPTS policy so they can be used by other OTS implementations that do not support the AUTOMATIC OTSPolicy. created transaction fa client does not use a transaction and the automatically ils to commit, the standard TRANSACTION_ROLLEDBACK aised.
+In fact, object references created in a POA with the AUTOMATIC OTSPolicy contain the ADAPTS policy so they can be used by other OTS implementations that do not support the AUTOMATIC OTSPolicy.

+For the case were the client does not use a transaction and the automatically created transaction fails to commit, the standard TRANSACTION_ROLLEDBACK system exception is raised.
 Reporting of heuristic exceptions is not supported.

+Just-In-Time Transaction Creation

-Just-In-Time Transaction Orbix provides three extensions to support the concept of just-in-time (JIT) Creation transaction creation to eliminate network messages in special conditions.
-These extensions are: A configuration option to enable JIT transaction creation, which allows the creation of a transaction to be delayed until it is really needed.
-The SERVER_SIDE OTSPOLICY which allows a transaction to be created just before a target object is invoked.
+Orbix provides three extensions to support the concept of just-in-time (JIT) transaction creation to eliminate network messages in special conditions.
+These extensions are:

+- 1. A configuration option to enable JIT transaction creation, which allows the creation of a transaction to be delayed until it is really needed. - 2.
+The SERVER_SIDE OTSPOLICY which allows a transaction to be created just before a target object is invoked. - 3.
 A additional operation commit_on_completion_of_next_call() that allows the next invocation on an object to also commit the transaction.

 The use of JIT transaction creation is useful when invocations between a client and an object involve using a network connection.
 This is because it can reduce the number of network messages that are exchanged to create, propagate and commit a transaction.

-Enabling JIT Transaction Creation JIT transaction creation is enabled by setting the plugins:ots:jit_transactions configuration variable to "true".
+Enabling JIT Transaction Creation

+JIT transaction creation is enabled by setting the plugins:ots:jit_transactions configuration variable to "true".
 When enabled a call to Current::begin() does not create a transaction; instead, it remembers that the client requested to create one.
 The client is said to be in the context of an empty transaction.
 At this stage a call to Current::get_status() would return StatusActive event though a real transaction has not been created.
 Likewise, calls to Current::commit() and Current::rollback() would succeed.
-A real transaction is only created at the following points: When any of the following CosTransactions::Current operations are invoked: rollback_only(), get_control(), get_transaction_name() or suspend().
-2. When an object with any of the standard OTSPolicies is invoked.
+A real transaction is only created at the following points:

+- When any of the following CosTransactions::Current operations are invoked: rollback_only(), get_control(), get_transaction_name() Or suspend(). - 2.
+When an object with any of the standard OTSPOlicies is invoked.

 If the target object's OTSPolicy is SERVER_SIDE, a real transaction is not created until the invocation has reached the object's POA.
 Note that unlike the AUTOMATIC OTSPolicy, this transaction it not terminated when the invocation has completed.
 Instead, the client adopts the newly created transaction.

 When JIT transactions are not enabled, the SERVER_SIDE OTSPOlicy behaves the same as the ADAPTS OTSPOlicy, except that unlike the AUTOMATIC policy, other OTS implementations will not recognize the new policy.

-A final optimization is possible when JIT transaction creation and the SERVER_SIDE OTSPolicy are used.
+A final optimization is possible when JIT transaction creation and the server_side OTSPolicy are used.
 The OTS current object in Orbix provides an additional operation that allows a transaction to be committed within the context of the target object rather than by the client: